Public Parking

 These are unofficial swimming areas, which means you won't find lifeguards, concession stands, or guaranteed facilities — come prepared and self-sufficient.
 Reaching Hogscald Hollow requires navigating dirt roads followed by a short hike, so sturdy footwear matters.
 The Cliffs are accessible by car, though you'll walk a trail to reach the bluffs and beach.
 Trigger Gap offers the easiest entry of the three, with parking close to the riverbank and a beginner-friendly approach.
 Fees vary by location, so research current conditions before you go.
 There appears to be camping available at several spots along the east side of Beaver Lake for those who want to extend the adventure into an overnight trip.

 The Eureka Springs region makes an ideal base for exploring all three swimming spots.
 The town of Eureka Springs itself — just minutes away — is full of Victorian architecture, art galleries, and restaurants that reward a post-swim evening stroll.
 Berryville and Rockhouse are also nearby for supplies and fuel.
 Come in late spring or early fall for the sweetest conditions, and leave your expectations of crowds behind.
-Out here, the Ozarks still keep their secrets well.
+Out here, the Ozarks still keep their quiet spots well.

 Eureka Springs Region Swimming Spots Directions